Vitamin D Deficiency and Lupus

 - Dietary intake from foods

 Vitamin D has long been known as the “sunshine vitamin” because it is produced by the body in response to ultraviolet light exposure from the sun.
-Therefore, exposure to sunlight is one way to get more vitamin D, with 20-25 minutes per day being a helpful amount to affect your vitamin D levels positively.
+Therefore, exposure to sunlight is one way to get more vitamin D, with 20-25 minutes per day being a helpful amount to affect vitamin D levels positively.
 If you have photosensitivity or live in a climate with less available sunshine, this may not be an option for you.
 Ultraviolet lamps and bulbs are also available for indoor use.
 Vitamin D supplements are commonly prescribed to raise vitamin D levels.
 With supplements dosage can be controlled to meet the individual’s needs.
-Please speak with your doctor about finding the right dosage of vitamin D supplements for you.
-And do not begin taking any supplements without first speaking to your physician.
-If you are taking too much vitamin D you may get hypercalcemia and begin experience feeling sick, loss of appetite, being thirsty, frequent urination, pain in the abdomen, muscle pain or weakness, fatigue and/or confusion.
+Please speak with a doctor about finding the right dosage of vitamin D supplements.
+Do not begin taking any supplements without first speaking to a physician.
+Taking too much vitamin D may lead to hypercalcemia and can cause a feeling of sickness, loss of appetite, being thirsty, frequent urination, pain in the abdomen, muscle pain or weakness, fatigue and/or confusion.
 Special care should be taken when taking vitamin D supplements for those who have the following conditions:

 - Kidney disease

 - If you are taking certain medications: This can include high blood pressure medications, medications for irregular heartbeat, and other drugs that may interfere with vitamin D and may require more than the usual dosage of vitamin D.